Start Person Tracking

 To get the results of the person detection operation, first check that

-the status value published to the Amazon SNS topic is SUCCEEDED
+the status value published to the Amazon SNS topic is SUCCEEDED.
+If

 Usage¶